-In addition to the defined benefit healthcare plan described above, the Road Commission administers a healthcare savings plan reported as the Health Care Savings Plan (HCSP) (Fiduciary Trust Fund) on Exhibits G and H. The Road Commission provides a HCSP for three employee groups.
+In addition to the defined benefit healthcare plan described above, the Road Commission administers a healthcare savings plan.
+The Road Commission provides a HCSP for four employee groups.
 The HCSP complements the Road Commission's defined benefit healthcare plan.
 The HCSP is an employer-sponsored savings account administered by the MERS designed to set aside money to cover the escalating costs of postemployment healthcare.
 Under the program, contributions are made by active employees and by the Road Commission.
 Once employees leave employment with the Road Commission, regardless of the reason or age at the time of leave, reimbursement may be made, tax exempt, for healthcare related expenses.
-The Road Commission matches employee's contributions up to \$10 per month.

-As of December 31, 2020, the Health Care Savings Plan has 58 active participants and 34 terminated participants.
-For the year ended December 31, 2020, the employees contributed \$9,200 and the Road Commission contributed \$47,250.
+The Road Commission matches union employee's contributions up to \$10 per month.
+For the year ended December 31, 2022, the employees contributed \$9,970 and the Road Commission contributed \$5,510.